Services Offered

 Vocal Fold Microsurgery

 Many people—especially professional singers—may suffer from hoarseness or other vocal problems caused by vibratory damage, or by other lesions on their vocal folds.
 Drs.
-Bastian and Richardson have particular expertise and experience in surgically treating injuries that otherwise will not resolve.
+Bastian, Richardson and Hoesli have particular expertise and experience in surgically treating injuries that otherwise will not resolve.
 They have operated on an estimated 1,500 singers, as well as thousands of non-singer patients.

 Videoendoscopic Swallowing Study (VESS)